Diegocortes15/challenge-automation-db/README.md

    3. Insert a new record in the table employee
    4. Update a record in the table employee
    5. Delete a record in the table employee
-   You can find a code example in [this repository](https://github.com/LuisaAcero2004/internship-jpa-hibernate)

    ### Run project